Skip to content

 Part 5: The Life

 In Okinawa, Japan, there is no word for retirement.
 There's ikigai, which translates roughly as "the reason you wake up in the morning."
-It's not a career.
-It's not a goal.
-It's the thing that pulls you out of bed with purpose, whether you're twenty-five or ninety-five.
+Bigger than a job, deeper than a goal: the thing that gets you out of bed with purpose, whether you're twenty-five or ninety-five.

 Researchers studying the longest-lived populations on Earth, the so-called Blue Zones, found that having a clear sense of purpose can add up to seven years to your lifespan.
 That's comparable to the effect of quitting smoking.
 Not marginal.
 Material.

-Japanese studies on ikigai found that residents who lacked it showed higher mortality risk, elevated inflammatory markers, and reduced protective cholesterol.
+Residents who lacked ikigai showed higher mortality risk, elevated inflammatory markers, and reduced protective cholesterol.
 The body responds to purposelessness with measurable physiological decline.
 It's as if the absence of a reason to wake up registers at the cellular level.

-I think the temporal effect is equally real, though harder to measure.
-Purpose doesn't slow time.
-It does something more interesting.
-It makes you stop noticing the clock.
+I think the temporal effect is just as real, even if it's harder to measure.
+Purpose doesn't slow time down.
+It makes you stop watching the clock.

 That's the ikigai effect.
-When your daily activity connects to a purpose you believe in, the attention comes naturally.
-The encoding comes naturally.
-The richness comes naturally.
+When your daily activity connects to a purpose you believe in, the attention takes care of itself.
+So does the encoding, and the richness that comes with it.
 You don't have to trick your brain into being present.
 It wants to be there.

-The challenge for people in midlife is that purpose often gets lost in the machinery of obligation.
+The challenge for people in midlife is that purpose often gets buried in the machinery of obligation.
 You started your career with a reason.
-Over time, the reason got buried under promotions, responsibilities, politics, and process.
-The thing you originally cared about is still in there somewhere, but the daily experience of work has become about managing rather than building, maintaining rather than creating.
+Over time, promotions, responsibilities, politics, and process piled on top of it.

 This is what happened to me.
 I built a business because I cared about the problem it solved.
 Somewhere around year five, the daily experience shifted from building to operating.
 The building had been full of purpose.
 The operating was full of tasks.
 And tasks without purpose produce thin time, no matter how important they appear on a spreadsheet.

-I'm not suggesting everyone needs to quit and start over.
-I'm suggesting that reconnecting with purpose, finding or rediscovering the "why" behind the "what", changes the texture of your days even if the tasks themselves don't change.
+I'm not telling everyone to quit and start over.
+Just that reconnecting with purpose, rediscovering the "why" behind the "what", changes the texture of your days even when the tasks stay exactly the same.

 For some people, this means renegotiating their role.
 Moving from management back toward creation.
 Delegating the operational work that drains them so they can focus on the strategic work that energises them.